-Technology courses help students capitalise on problem solving ability.
-By studying online, you can start or boost a career in application development, big data and data science, business analysis, cyber security, ICT management, software development, systems administration, web development, and more.
-Job opportunities in these fields are set to continue expanding.
+Start or boost a technology career with an IT course online.
+Job opportunities await in application development, big data and data science, business analysis, cybersecurity, ICT management, software development, systems administration, web development, and more.

 You can start a data analytics career with a data science or analytics degree.
 A Bachelor of Computer Science or Bachelor of Information Technology program should contain relevant majors.